Advancing Global

 2013.05.6 Provide all data online for downloading (instead of a limited rolling archive).
 Agency Actioned Completed for JAXA all data is available through both GUI and SFTP.

 2013.05.7 Expand the core product suite; keep algorithms state-of-the-art.
 Agency Actioned SGLI Ver 3 is released in 2021 and reprocessed in 2022.
+ESA: Project is on-going to provide a dedicated L2A aquatic reflectance product for coastal and inland waters (timeline: end of 2024)

 2013.05.8 Consolidate ocean colour requirements for services, ecosystem and management applications.
 Agency Actioned IOCCG reports cover some part of the requirements.
 EUMETSAT is currently documenting end-user requirements and traceability to applications.